Dividend capture strategies—three approaches to skip

 • If you love the stock, this is a fine strategy, but then it really isn’t a dividend capture strategy.
 The dividend is just a bonus.
 If you don’t particularly like the stock, or don’t know much about the company / index then the price risk you assume typically swamps out the dividend.

 • An advantage of this approach is that if you hold the stock long enough then you qualify for qualified dividends which currently have a lower tax rate.
-I prefer to do dividend capture in tax deferred accounts so the small gains aren’t ravaged by taxes.
+I prefer to do dividend capture in IRAs or other tax deferred accounts so the small gains aren’t ravaged by taxes.

 .